Jovan Vavic promotes his longtime assistant coach and former player.

 Top-seeded Women of Troy take aim at a fourth national championship this week in Boston.

-Former USC All-American Marko Pintaric is in his 14th season on the USC staff, now in his second season as associate head coach of both the men's and women's water polo teams at USC.
-A member of USC's 1998 national championship team as a player, he has been on the USC coaching staff for eight USC men's title runs and three women's NCAA crowns.
+Former USC All-American Marko Pintaric is in his 16th season on the USC staff.
+Pintaric currently serves as the USC men's associate head coach and as scouting director for the USC women.
+A member of USC's 1998 national championship team as a player, he has been on the USC coaching staff for eight USC men's title runs and four women's NCAA crowns.

 Pintaric was a two-year starter for the Trojans in 1997 and 1998.
 He recorded 44 goals during the Trojans' 1998 national championship season and earned National Player of the Year and first team All-America honors.
 He also earned second team All-America honors in 1997.
 Pintaric was named to the NCAA All-Tournament Team both years.
 He transferred to USC from the University of Zagreb in Croatia, where he was a member of the Croatian Junior National Team (1989-94).
 Along with his current coaching experience, Pintaric served as the varsity coach at Loyola High in Los Angeles during the 1999-2000 school year.
 He has played club for Shores and Los Angeles Water Polo, and currently plays for the New York Athletic Club, where he also was a member of the 2001 summer national championship team and four consecutive winter national championship teams (1999-2002).